tanannii/GA_Project2/README.md

 **Overview:**
 Ames is centrally located in the heart of Midwest and lowa.
 It also houses the world-renowned lowa State University.
 Iowa State University of Science and Technology's ranking in the 2022-2023 edition of Best Colleges is National Universities, #127.

+Houses Prices are affected by many factors.
+It is hard to identify and understand how much factor willl influence Sale Price more than another factor.
+Everyone has a budget, but the issue is about maximising what is important based on your budget.

 ## The Problem Statement